josephspurrier/surfstack-coding-standards/standards.md

 - Classes should be given descriptive names.
 - Avoid using abbreviations where possible.
 - Class names should always begin with an uppercase letter.
-- Separate words with underscores
+- Separate words with underscores.

 ```php
 <?php